AbdulRahmanAlHamali/flutter_typeahead/README.md

 - `hideOnError`: Hide the suggestions box when there is an error retrieving suggestions.
 This ignores the `errorBuilder`.
 - `hideOnSelect`: Hide the suggestions box when a suggestion is selected. `True` by default.
 - `hideOnUnfocus`: Hide the suggestions box when the `TextField` loses focus. `True` by default.
-- `hideWithKeyboard`: Hide the suggestions box when the keyboard is hidden. `True` by default.

 You can also very generally hide the suggestions box by returning `null` from the `suggestionsCallback`.
 This is different from returning an empty list, which will show the empty widget.